- When is a building permit required?

 - When will my permit be issued?

-Per the State Adopted Building Code, the Building Department has 30 days from the date all proper documentation is received to approve or deny a permit application.
+Per the State Adopted Building Code, the Building Department has 30 days to approve or deny a permit application.
 Most permits are issued well before the 30 days, but more in-depth projects may take the whole time to review.